 - a) Governments, including developing countries and with stakeholders, should actively co-operate to advance these principles and to progress on responsible stewardship of trustworthy AI. - b) Governments should work together in the OECD and other global and regional fora to foster the sharing of Al knowledge, as appropriate.
-They should encourage international, cross-sectoral and open multi-stakeholder initiatives to garner long-term expertise on Al. - c) Governments should promote the development of multi-stakeholder, consensus-driven global technical standards for interoperable and trustworthy AI. - d) Governments should also encourage the development, and their own use, of internationally comparable metrics to measure Al research, development and deployment, and gather the evidence base to assess progress in the implementation of these principles. - VI.
+They should encourage international, cross-sectoral and open multi-stakeholder initiatives to garner long-term expertise on Al. - c) Governments should promote the development of multi-stakeholder, consensus-driven global technical standards for interoperable and trustworthy AI. - d) Governments should also encourage the development, and their own use, of internationally comparable indicators to measure Al research, development and deployment, and gather the evidence base to assess progress in the implementation of these principles. - VI.
 INVITES the Secretary-General and Adherents to disseminate this Recommendation. - VII.
-INVITES non-Adherents to take due account of, and adhere to, this Recommendation. - VIII.
-INSTRUCTS the Committee on Digital Economy Policy: - to continue its important work on artificial intelligence building on this Recommendation and taking into account work in other international fora, and to further develop the measurement framework for evidence-based AI policies; - b) to develop and iterate further practical guidance on the implementation of this Recommendation, and to report to the Council on progress made no later than end December 2019; - to provide a forum for exchanging information on Al policy and activities including experience with the implementation of this Recommendation, and to foster multi-stakeholder and interdisciplinary dialogue to promote trust in and adoption of Al; and d) to monitor, in consultation with other relevant Committees, the implementation of this Recommendation and report thereon to the Council no later than five years following its adoption and regularly thereafter.
+INVITES non-Adherents to take due account of, and adhere to, this Recommendation.

+- VIII.
+INSTRUCTS the Digital Policy Committee, through its Working Party on Al Governance, to: - continue its important work on artificial intelligence building on this Recommendation and taking into account work in other international fora, and to further develop the measurement framework for evidence-based AI policies; - b) develop and iterate further practical guidance on the implementation of this Recommendation to meet evolving developments and new policy priorities; - c) provide a forum for exchanging information on Al policy and activities including experience with the implementation of this Recommendation, and to foster multi-stakeholder and interdisciplinary dialogue to promote trust in and adoption of Al; and - d) report to Council, in consultation with other relevant committees, on the implementation, dissemination and continued relevance of this Recommendation no later than five years following its revision and at least every ten years thereafter.